mcolom/pacman_doc/README.md

 <p align="center"><img src="images/cabinet.jpg" width="400" alt="Pacman arcade cabinet"/></p>

-This documnent is a description of the Pacman arcade game's hardware, reversed-engineered from the schematic.
+This document is a description of the Pacman arcade game's hardware, reversed-engineered from the schematic.
 Although much information about the software do exist, as far as I know there isn't a comprehensive guide to explain how its hardware works in detail.
 You can [get the full schematic here](assets/pacman_logic_board_b_schematic.jpg), thanks to user GaryMcT from the forum at [Arcade Museum](arcade-museum.com).

-Pacman (or Pac Man, Pac-man, パックマン, Pakku Man, Puckman, ...)  is certainly one of the most iconic videogames in history, and thus it deserves to be well documented and understood in detail.
+Pacman (or Pac Man, Pac-man, パックマン, Pakku Man, Puckman, ...)  is certainly one of the most iconic video games in history, and thus it deserves to be well documented and understood in detail.

 I'm completing this guide in my spare time, but please make a Pull Request in Github if you'd like to contribute!